-There's very little space little on this board which suggests that HyperX did a good job in space-management.
+There's very little space left on this board which suggests that HyperX did a good job in space management.
 It results in Alloy Elite being a full-sized keyboard despite being compact in size

 There's a bar above the function keys which contains dedicated media keys (volume adjuster, pause, play, and skip buttons), brightness adjustment keys, and lighting-pattern modification keys.

 There's a special Game Mod Key which disables the Windows Key while any game is running.
 For better ergonomics, there's a removable wrist-rest attached at the bottom side.

 Unlike in Razer or Logitech boards where they're using their own proprietary switches for some time, this one uses the Cherry MX switches, which are available in 3 versions: MX cherry RED keys, MX cherry Brown keys, Cherry MX Blue Keys.

 As mentioned above, each of this type is different and have its respective pros and cons.

 My favorite are Cherry MX Blue switches because they make typing so much easier than what it actually is.